A generalization of Ramanujan's congruence to modular forms of prime level: Atkin-Lehner operators and newform theory for period polynomials

-\begin{remark} The space $W_w(N)_{/R}$ is isomorphic to the space $\Symb_{\G_0(N)} V_w(R)$ of modular symbols introduced by Ash and Stevens in~\cite{AS}, and by \cite[Prop.~4.2]{AS} we have a Hecke-equivariant isomorphism \be W_w(N)_{/R}\simeq H_c^1(\G_0(N),V_w(R)). \ee The compactly supported cohomology group is that of the local system associated to $V_w(R)$ on the modular surface $\G\bsh\H $.
+\begin{remark} The space $W_w(N)_{/R}$ is isomorphic to the space $\Symb_{\G_0(N)} V_w(R)$ of modular symbols introduced by Ash and Stevens in~\cite{AS}, and by \cite[Prop.~4.2]{AS} we have a Hecke-equivariant isomorphism \be W_w(N)_{/R}\simeq H_c^1(\G_0(N),V_w(R)). \ee The compactly supported cohomology group is that of the local system associated to $V_w(R)$ on the modular surface $\G\bsh\H$, with $\H$ the upper half-plane.

 The module $V_w(N)_{/R}$ is simply the induced module $\ind_{\G}^{\G_1} V_w(R)$, so, via Shapiro's lemma, another way to interpret the isomorphism~\eqref{3} is: